SANE Australia is excited to trial a fortnightly Peer Group Chat for people with complex mental health issues as well as family, friends and carers!

 Our next group chat topic

-Add a question or suggest a future topic below
+Add a question for discussion in our next chat or suggest a future topic

 Participate in our Peer Group Chat